openhive-network/HAfAH/src/hive_fork_manager/Readme.md

 The optimization above is implemented in [src/hive_fork_manager/app_api_impl.sql](./app_api_impl.sql) in function `hive.squash_events` (which is automatically called by the `hive.app_next_block` function).

+#### Optimizations of MASSIVE_SYNC_EVENTs
+MASSIVE_SYNC_EVENTs are squashed - it means that the context is moved to the newest MASSIVE_SYNC_EVENT.
+MASSIVE_SYNC_EVENTS ensures that older blocks are irreversible, so there is no sens to process lowest events

 #### Removing obsolete events
 Once a block becomes irreversible, events related to that block which have been processed by all contexts (applications) are no longer needed by applications.
 These events are automatcially removed from the events queue by the function `hive.set_irreversible` (this function is periodically called by hived when the last irreversible block number changes).